AlzPatz/yak2d-samples/README.md

 yak2D is built upon the Veldrid cross-platform API agnostic rendering library for .NET, along with the SDL2 via the [Veldrid](https://github.com/mellinoe/veldrid) Library.

 ## Example Screenshots
-Please note the GIFs are naturally lower resolution and lower framework than is actually rendered by Yak2D
+Please note the GIFs are obviously lower resolution and lower framework than is actually rendered by Yak2D

 ### Bloom